 5. Removing toxic materials from the waste stream and managing separately from waste that is incinerated or processed in other ways.

 6. Expanding Iowa's Container Redemption Law ("Bottle Bill") to include bottles and cans used for tea, water, fruit and vegetable juices and drinks, and other noncarbonated beverages excluding milk; the per-container handling fee paid to grocery stores and redemption centers should be adjusted to support the essential role these handlers play.

 ENVIRONMENTAL PROTECTION.
 WE SUPPORT:

 1. Increasing funds for the Iowa Resource Enhancement and Protection Program.

-2. Encouraging the development and market place use of corn-based and other biodegradable products for packaging.
+2. Encouraging the development and market place use of corn seed-based and other biodegradable products for packaging and fuels.

 1. The reauthorization of the Clean Water Act and reject any amendments that may weaken it.

-4. An increase in provisions that deal appropriately with nonpoint source pollution - runoff from fields, city streets, and construction sites - which account for 50% of all wetland pollution.
+3. An increase in provisions that deal appropriately with nonpoint source pollution - runoff from fields, city streets, and construction sites. .

 2. Legislation that protects natural areas and open spaces which support unique ecological systems and crucial habitat.

 3. A modification in the tax system to give tax breaks to landowners who enter into conservation agreements with the local, state, or federal government to protect wildlife habitat.

 RECREATION.
 WE SUPPORT:

 1. That all existing and future monies collected by the Iowa Department of Natural Resources on behalf of recreation should remain under the control of the Department,rather than the State's General Fund.

 1. An economy in which industrial waste becomes a raw material for another process, an economy which uses hydrogen and sunshine rather than carbon as an energy source, and an economy with systems of feedback and accountability that support and strengthen behavior that restores the environment.